 ZOOL250 and ECOL200, and ZOOL210 or ZOOL220.

-First lecture.
+First lecture, group work and presentation of two articles that has to be passed.
 All the seminars with teacher present: approx. 40 hours.

-The exam has two parts: 1) A final oral exam of about 40 minutes, which counts 4/5 of the grade.
+The final oral exam last about 40 minutes per student.
 In this exam, the student will be examined in three scientific articles selected by the teachers.
 One of these articles has been presented by the student himself/herself in a seminar, while the two others have been presented by other students.
-2) The last 1/5 represents the student´s oral and written presentations during the seminar, together with his/her activity during the discussions.
-It is not necessary that the student passes every evaluated element in the course to pass the entire course.
-A passing grade is based on the overall quality of the entire evaluated material.

 Special requirements in Science

 Reduction of credits:

 Registration deadline for the course is 1.
 September.
 Seats in the course will be distributed right after this date.

 Students that do not get a seat in the course can meet at the first lecture.
 Free seats will be distributed after the first lecture.